websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 By default, forms are stored as JSON in Liferay DXP's database.
 This example shows you how to implement a new storage adapter to inject custom logic into a form record persistence event.

-![Use a DDM Storage Adapter to add a Storage Type to the Forms application.](./writing-a-form-storage-adapter/images/01.png) UPDATE screenshot to use the JSON Wrapper label
+![Use a DDM Storage Adapter to add a Storage Type to the Forms application.](./writing-a-form-storage-adapter/images/01.png)

-First you'll see how the [defaul storage adapter](https://github.com/liferay/liferay-portal/blob/7.3.1-ga2/modules/apps/dynamic-data-mapping/dynamic-data-mapping-service/src/main/java/com/liferay/dynamic/data/mapping/internal/storage/DDMJSONStorageAdapter.java) saves form records in the Liferay DXP database as JSON content.
+First you'll see how the [default storage adapter](https://github.com/liferay/liferay-portal/blob/7.3.1-ga2/modules/apps/dynamic-data-mapping/dynamic-data-mapping-service/src/main/java/com/liferay/dynamic/data/mapping/internal/storage/DDMJSONStorageAdapter.java) saves form records in the Liferay DXP database as JSON content.
 Then you'll add logic to store each Form Record on the file system.

 ## Examine a Running DDM Storage Adapter